 Ideally you want a plant that grows flat and broad.
 A low, broad plant will capitalize upon every photon of light available, and in the end you will get more branches, more colas, and more cannabis.

 However, cannabis plants will typically grow tall and skinny, which means that without the right training, they won't grow laterally.
 Instead, you'll get one main stem with a single cola.
 When cannabis is flowering, the branches at the top of the plant start producing flowers and these are referred to as colas.
 Cannabis plants will naturally grow in the shape of a Christmas tree, very tall and skinny.

 This display is called “apical dominance”.
 It determines the directional growth of your cannabis plant.
 There are different types of apical dominance which lead to different production patterns both horizontally and vertically.

-Topping is a technique where you cut the central apex of the plant off to help encourage lateral growth.
+Topping marijuana plants is a technique where you cut the central apex of the plant off to help encourage lateral growth.

 Topping works on any number of plants, not just cannabis plants, but when employed, it works the same way and achieves the same goal: topping off the plant to force lateral growth and prevent auxin production.